DreamingCoders/PHPDoge/README.md

 # PHPDoge
+PHPDoge - PHP for the people,
-PHPDoge is a simple and extensive PHP library/framework.
+is a simple and extensive PHP library/framework.
 This tool supports, a custom Doge minified compiler, API connections to Doge, and everything essential to land on the moon.

 ## Purpose